 Buying a car will probably rank as your second-most expensive purchase, behind investing in a home.
 This means that you should take special care when plunking down your dollars for a new ride.

-It is terribly easy to overspend on a new car, and that is a shame.
+It's terribly easy to overspend on a new car, and that is a shame.
 A new car might be useful.
 It might even be necessary.
 However, it is never a good investment.
-That is because the value of a car depreciates the minute you drive it off the dealer's lot.
+That's because the value of a car depreciates the minute you drive it off the dealer's lot.

 That is just a fact.
-However, if you need to purchase a car -- and most of us do at some time -- then you can at least take the following steps to make sure that you never overpay.
+However, if you need to purchase a car — and most of us do at some time — then you can at least take the following steps to make sure that you don't overpay.

 First, never start shopping for a car until you determine exactly how much you can afford to pay for a vehicle.
 Take a close look at your monthly household budget.
 How much wiggle room is there for a new car payment?

 Be careful here: Never buy a car with a payment that will suck up all the money you've budgeted for your vehicle.
 Owning, operating and maintaining a car costs money.
 In addition to your monthly payment, you need to pay for insurance, gas, repairs and maintenance.
 That is not an insignificant sum.
 A good rule of thumb then would be to purchase a car with a monthly payment that is 5 percent lower than your total car ownership budget.
 This will give you room to spend on all of the other associated costs.
 However, if you find that you’ll be putting a lot of miles on the car, you might want to adjust your purchase numbers down even further.